 I don’t remember what brought it up, but I mentioned that several (something like ten as of our conversation) of Putin’s political rivals suffered inexplicable deaths, including two assassinations in the month before our conversation (it may have even been within the week of our conversation; at least one, the Kiev one, was definitely within the week).

 The British guy was skeptical.
 The west hates Putin so much, he said, they’ll do anything to make him look bad.
 He wouldn’t be surprised it some western government was behind the killings, in an attempt to weaken Putin by making him look like a murderous dictator.
 I told him that was absurd for the simple fact that if it were true, whichever government was doing it was failing miserably.
 Putin was gaining power with every killing, not losing it.

 He shrugged, and we changed the subject.

 Lesson learned: Not a lesson, more of an insight.
 Travelers who enjoy India have a little bit of anarchist in them.
 Somewhere inside, India-lovers dislike society, and they enjoy the chaos that weak societies like India bring.

 The Price Of Juice

 While at the train station waiting for our train, I picked up a couple juice containers for Inna and myself.
 When I asked the price, the guy behind the counter (a 20-something guy) thought about it for a second, then said 150 rupees ($2).
 I paid and left.

 The juice was really good.
 So good in fact that Inna and I wanted more.
 So I went back to the same store and bought the same juice, this time from an older (40-something) man.
 He charged me 100 rupees ($1.50).

 Pretty sure that first guy pocketed that extra 50 rupees.

 Lesson learned: None.
-You can’t let stuff like this get to you; it happens all the time in India.
+In India, you can’t let stuff like this get to you.

 Everything Costs Something, Again